-Banana Oat Pancakes are a healthier pancake that still tastes indulgent.
-With oats for protein and fiber and a banana providing most of the sweetness - they’re pancakes with a healthy twist!
+Banana Oat Pancakes are an easy pancake that still tastes indulgent.
+With the texture of whole oats and a banana providing most of the sweetness - they’re pancakes you and your kids will love!

 When the temperature begins to drop, and everyone's minds turn to pumpkin spice, mine turns to... oatmeal?
 Yup.
 I start craving granola, oatmeal cookies, oatmeal bars, and these delicious Banana Oat Pancakes!